spielhoelle/tommy-bot/README.md

+# Tommy-Bot
-# Simple telegram chatbot
+## Simple telegram chatbot trained on telegram/whatsapp chat export data

 Proof of concept implementing a simple chatbot with python.

 ## Tech
+- tensorflow rnn
 - flask
 - telegram-api
-- interval/cron-job
+- interval/cron-job poll for new messages

 ## Get it up and running
 1. Create a `.env` file with this structure: